mbrukman/a-conceptual-overview-of-asyncio/3-detailed-control-flow-analysis-example.md

     event-loop
 ```

-And, in more detail here's what that looks like:
+And, in much more detail:

 1. Control begins in **`program.py`**
     * Line 9 creates an event-loop, line 10 creates `main_task` and adds it to the event-loop, line 11 invokes the event-loop.